tinode/chat/docs/API.md

 #### `{get}`

 Query topic for metadata, such as description or a list of subscribers, or query message history.
+The requester must be [subscribed and attached](#sub) to the topic to receive the full response.
+Some limited `desc` and `sub` information is available without being attached.

 ```js
 get: {